lopezvoliver/eetasks-examples/README.md

 1. [helloGEE](./helloGEE.js): demonstrates the use of `print` either directly or as a callback function in `.getInfo()`
 2. [ExportTableToDrive](./ExportTabletoDrive.js): demonstrates a simple [Export.table.toDrive](https://developers.google.com/earth-engine/apidocs/export-table-todrive) with a call to [Map.addLayer](https://developers.google.com/earth-engine/apidocs/map-addlayer) ignored.
 3. [ExportImageToDrive](./ExportImagetoDrive.js): demonstrates a simple [Export.Image.toDrive](https://developers.google.com/earth-engine/apidocs/export-image-todrive).
+4. [MapAddLayer](./MapAddLayer.js): demonstrates the new capability for opening an interactive Map, adding ee layers, and exporting a single image in the same script.

 ## Node scripts